ue22-p20/web-intro/notebooks/01-motivation.md

 # objectives of this course

 <!-- #region slideshow={"slide_type": "slide"} -->
-## why a course on web frontend ?
+## why a course on web frontend pillars ?
 <!-- #endregion -->

-* traditional languages like Python, C++, and Java lack a decent environment for User Interfaces
+* with traditional languages like Python, C++, and Java
+  building a decent UI quickly becomes awkward
 * but how much time do you spend on
   facebook, twitter, what'sapp, … ?
 * as of 2021, **everything** runs on the Web